PROxZIMA/DarkSpider/docs/index.md

 ## What makes it simple?

-With a single argument you can read an .onion webpage or a regular one through TOR Network and using pipes you can pass the output at any other tool you prefer.
+With a single argument you can read a .onion webpage or a regular one through TOR Network and using pipes you can pass the output to any other tool you prefer.

 ```shell
 $ python darkspider.py -u http://github.com/ | grep 'google-site-verification'
     <meta name="google-site-verification" content="xxxx">
 ```

-If you want to crawl the links of a webpage use the `-c` and you will get a folder all the extracted links.
+If you want to crawl the links of a webpage use the `-c` and you will get a folder with all the extracted links.
 You can even use `-d` to crawl them and so on.
 As far, there is also the necessary argument `-p` to wait some seconds before the next crawl.

 ```shell
 $ python darkspider.py -v -u http://github.com/ -c -d 2 -p 2